Your Handy Guide To Preparing For Interior House Painting

 Is it safe to sleep in a freshly painted room?

 We generally recommend you wait at least 24 hours before sleeping in a freshly painted room.
 Although most paint on the market today is low in volatile organic compounds (VOC), you should give the room time to air out.
-Even low-VOC paint can have a smell that some people find unpleasant to sleep with.
+Even the low-VOC Dulux paints we use can have a smell that some people find unpleasant to sleep with.

 How long should I wait to hang pictures back on the walls after painting?